GalaChain/sdk/docs/questions/caching-in-chaincode.md

    - Reduced world state database load
    - Automatic cache management

 Note: The stub cache is specifically designed for transaction-level caching.
+This is different from Fabric's default behavior and is not supported by default in the Hyperledger Fabric framework.

 For cross-transaction data access patterns, consider implementing appropriate data structures and query patterns in your chaincode.